 Some of the things Japanese admire the most about people from the Philippines are their English skills.
 After all, more than 90% of Filipinos can understand and speak English.
 This is one of the reasons many Japanese tend to go to the Philippines to study English.
 Considering a flight between Tokyo and Manila lasts less than five hours, it’s also very easy to understand why so many people prefer going there to studying somewhere farther and more expensive.
 In fact, it’s not uncommon to hear of a coworker or friend who will be staying in the Philippines for a few weeks to complete an intensive English class.

 Ask any Japanese and they’ll tell you: Filipinos are extremely fun!
 In fact, many people consider Filipinos to be the Latin Americans of Asia due to their frivolous party spirit.
-Japanese think that Filipinos are great dancers and fabulous at hosting or attending parties, making every spot they attend an entertaining place where even the shiest person can shine and have fun.
+Japanese think that Filipinos are great dancers and fabulous at hosting or attending parties, making every spot they go to an entertaining place where even the shiest person can shine and have fun.
 Thanks to this, Filipinos have become the soul of many parties in Japan, lightening them with their fabulous sense of joy.

 People around Japan consider women from the Philippines to be very beautiful, and it’s easy to see why.
 After all, Filipinas have won many beauty pageants across the world.
 Just in 2016, Kylie Verzosa won Miss International in Japan, and Catriona Gray won Miss Universe in 2018.
 In fact, when it comes to the Big Four pageants, the Philippines has won a total of 15 titles, the second largest number after Venezuela.
 To make things more impressive, the Philippines has the longest streak of wins, meaning that the country’s recent climb to the top has been very fast.
 As a result of all this media exposure, many Japanese have become aware of how beautiful Filipinas are, making them think of them as beauty queens.
+The Philippines also has so many beauty pageants that it could easily be considered a sport.

 This might come as a no-brainer to anyone from the Philippines, but people in Japan are becoming increasingly aware of just how beautiful beaches in the Philippines are.
 And you know how much Japanese love going to beach.
-To put things into perspective, Garuda Indonesia offers its first class product in only one route serving Bali: the one to Narita Airport, ANA will be flying its three Airbus 380 (which feature their newest business and first class products) to Honolulu, and the single best way to visit New Caledonia if flying from anywhere in the Northern Hemisphere is through a layover in Narita.
+To put things into perspective, Garuda Indonesia offers its first class product in only one route serving Bali: the one to Narita Airport, ANA decided to fly its three Airbus 380 (which feature new business and first class products) to Honolulu, and the single best way to visit New Caledonia if flying from anywhere in the Northern Hemisphere is through a layover in Narita.
 Not to mention that Honolulu’s most important routes continue to be the ones to Tokyo.
 Therefore, you can imagine how much people in Japan like traveling to tropical destinations.
 Since the Philippines has multiple islands with pristine beaches, the number of people from Japan traveling to the Philippines continues to increase, making Japanese the fourth largest number of international travelers.

 There you have it!
 As the number of Filipinos coming to the country continues to increase, each person will be representing their home country and culture, allowing a greater number of Japanese to learn about the Philippines and fall in love with its people.